 Religion, faith, and spirituality are related aspects of identity but have different meanings.
 Religiosity, or religion, refers to belief in a god or a group of gods and can involve following a set of doctrines and behavioral practices.
-Some students may express their religious identity through what they wear (e.g., hijab, crucifix, Star of David; Northwestern University, Searle Center for Advancing Learning & Teaching, n.d.).
-Faith reflects an individual's personal belief system but does not require culturally defined membership like religion does.
+Some students may express their religious identity through what they wear, such as a Muslim woman wearing a hijab, although others may choose not to publicly identify themselves in this way (Northwestern University, Searle Center for Advancing Learning & Teaching, n.d.).
+The absence of any externally expressed form of religious affiliation does not mean that students do not identify as religious.
+Faith can reflect an individual's personal belief system but does not require culturally defined membership like religion does.
 The term spirituality largely refers to beliefs about the meaning and purpose of life and connectedness with the world (McIntosh, 2014).
-Individuals who are secular tend to have a more naturalistic worldview and have identities independent of any assumptions about the supernatural.
-The secular identity may include nontheistic people who are atheists, agnostics, or humanists (Secular Student Alliance, n.d.).
+Senior leaders should recognize distinctions among religious identity, expression, and culture when designing supports and policies with student needs and preferences in mind.